neu-se/zeugma/artifact/README.md

 After one or more fuzzing campaigns have been completed using Zeugma-X (zeugma-none), you can compute the heritability of one-point, two-point, and linked crossover.
 First, create an input directory containing the campaigns to be used to compute crossover heritability.
+This input directory should contain one subdirectory for each campaign to be included in the report.
-This directory should contain the output directories (see the OUTPUT_DIRECTORY argument described in ["Running a Fuzzing Campaign"](#Running-a-Fuzzing-Campaign)) from the fuzzing campaigns to be included.
+Each of these subdirectories should contain the "summary.json" output file and the "campaign" directory from the fuzzing campaigns output (see ["Running a Fuzzing Campaign"](#Running-a-Fuzzing-Campaign) for information about these files).
 For example, the following is a valid structure for the input directory:

 ```